Nowadays men can find all kinds of products to make their shaving experience easier.

 After clipping your beard, it is now time to shave and trim the edges of your beard.
 The first thing that you should do is carefully trim your neckline accurately.
 One way to do this is to use a high-quality straight razor with a sharp Japanese steel blade.

-Step 8 – Carefully gather the ends of the beard bib
+Step 8 – Carefully gather the ends

 Remove the beard bib from the hooks on the mirror.
 Carefully hold the ends so that the hair clippings will not spill out.
 Walk towards the garbage bin and dump the clippings into it.